Many auditors struggle with fraud risk assessments. This article provides audit guidance for assessing fraud risk.

 I summarize the internal control strengths and weaknesses within the narrative and usually highlight the wording.
 For example:

-Control weakness: The accounts payable clerk (Judy Ware) can add new vendors and can print checks with digital signatures.
-If effect, she can create a new vendor and have a check sent to that vendor without anyone else’s involvement.
+Control weakness: The accounts payable clerk (Judy Jones) can add new vendors and can print checks with digital signatures.
+In effect, she can create a new vendor and have a check sent to that vendor without anyone else’s involvement.

 Highlighting weaknesses makes them more prominent.
 Then–when I am done–I can use the identified fraud opportunities to create audit procedures that are responsive.